0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 When we say we "have lost track of time", it is often due to the experience of lived time.
 The feeling of lived time at its most intense can be depersonalizing, we only realize how absorbed we are when we emerge from it.
 Lived time is never scheduled and always late.
-It is here where we abandon the utility-value of time as money, and it is where past, present and future coalesce into duration[^pandt12]--the perception of memorable times distilled into a narrative that chronicles one's life.
+Lived time It is here where we abandon the utility-value of time as money, and it is where past, present and future coalesce into duration[^pandt12]--the perception of memorable times distilled into a narrative that chronicles one's life.
 Lived time is fundamentally useless, ephemeral, disposable, and therefore cherished--that singular characteristic beyond value.
 Lived time is experienced for its own sake--not guided by instrumentality or utility.
 It is a time that uniquely gives us a sense of our own mortality.[^pandt12]